-Professor Metin Basoglu, MD, PhD, is founder and former Head of Trauma Studies at the Institute of Psychiatry of King’s College London and founder and Director of the Istanbul Center for Behavior Research and Therapy (DABATEM) in Turkey.
-He is internationally recognized as an authority on war, torture, and natural disaster trauma and treatment of survivors.
-He is the editor of Torture and Its Consequences: Current Treatment Approaches published in 1992 by Cambridge University Press – a now classic reference book on torture that brought together existing knowledge on the subject in the early 1990s and defined a new scientific discipline at the crossroads of medicine, psychiatry, human rights, and social and political sciences.
+Professor Metin Başoğlu is founder and former Head of Section of Trauma Studies at the Institute of Psychiatry, Psychology & Neuroscience of King’s College London and founder and director of DABATEM.
+He is internationally recognized as an authority in behavioral treatment of anxiety disorders and war, torture, and natural disaster trauma.
+He is the editor of Torture and Its Consequences: Current Treatment Approaches published in 1992 by Cambridge University Press – now a classic reference book on torture that brought together existing knowledge on the subject in the early 1990s and defined a new scientific discipline at the crossroads of medicine, psychiatry, human rights, and social and political sciences.
 In the years that followed he conducted pioneering studies that demonstrated the mental health effects of torture.
 These studies contributed to our understanding of torture by exploring the parallels between animal models of anxiety and human experience under torture.

-Following the completion of this research program, he brought together his 20 years of research findings in a book – A Mental Healthcare Model for Mass Trauma Survivors: Control-Focused Behavioral Treatment of Earthquake, War, and Torture Trauma – published in 2011 by Cambridge University Press.
+Following the completion of this research program, he brought together his research findings in a book – A Mental Healthcare Model for Mass Trauma Survivors: Control-Focused Behavioral Treatment of Earthquake, War, and Torture Trauma – published by Cambridge University Press.

-In 2010 he launched a new research program in Istanbul to examine the effectiveness of CFBT in traumatized asylum-seekers.
-Preliminary findings showed that CFBT is also highly effective in reducing traumatic stress in war and torture survivors when delivered in an average of 6 weekly sessions.
+In 2010 he launched a research program in Istanbul to examine the effectiveness of CFBT in traumatized asylum-seekers.
+Findings showed that CFBT is also highly effective in reducing traumatic stress in war and torture survivors when delivered in an average of 6 weekly sessions.